What’s the Big Deal About Breathing in Pregnancy?

 - When we can feel the steam building in our head and heart from a sudden surge of anger or frustration, we are told to stop and count to ten.
 When you stop all thoughts and focus on the mundane task of counting, the body naturally first takes a deep inhale before starting to breathe naturally, and heart rate returns to normal.

 - When you feel tired or depressed or any kind of “slumpy” way, what are we often told to do?
 “Get some fresh air”, “take a walk”, “go for a run,” etc. And if you actually do it, how do you feel?
-Most people would report that it works.
+It usually works, right?

-What all of these situations have in common is that a physiologic change happens when we deepen our breath.
+All of these situations have one thing in common: a physiologic change happens when we deepen our breath.

 The more you know about it, the more you can use it to your advantage–not just in life and motherhood, but especially during labor.